DavidCEllis/ducktools-pythonfinder/README.md

 On Windows:
 * pyenv-win installs in %PYENV_ROOT%
 * Python versions recorded in the registry as in PEP 514 (with additional metadata)
+  * If a pyenv install is done with -r / --register it will be listed with metadata

 ## Planned ##